jonathankellyva/vdc-helper/README.md

 ### Upcoming Feature Ideas

 * Pop up notifications when you receive a booking.
-* For VoiceMatch <100%, I'd like to figure out a way to help you determine why it was <100%.
 * If possible, calculate the recommended GVAA rate range based on licensing details.
 * Show number of business days until Project Deadlines.
 * On Statistics page, allow sorting the Demo History table by each different column.